-In 2011 the Group established the joint venture with Ford.
+In 2011 the Group established the joint venture with Ford Motor Company.
 Joint venture's production assets are located in Vsevolozhsk in the St.Petersburg region, Naberezhnye Chelny and Elabuga in the Republic of Tatarstan.
 Ford-Sollers joint venture is exclusive manufacturer and distributor of Ford branded vehicles in Russia.

 By the end of 2011 the Group established the joint venture with Japanese Mitsui&Co., Ltd located in Vladivostok.
 Toyota vehicles production started in February 2013.
+In June 2015 the project was completed according to its initial schedule.